mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

             -   [The importance of, and activities which, supporting identity development in the design / field](#the-importance-of-and-activities-which-supporting-identity-development-in-the-design-field)
-            -   [Returning to transformational agency here and how it different from conceptions of developing repertoires of practice](#returning-to-transformational-agency-here-and-how-it-different-from-conceptions-of-developing-repertoires-of-practice)
             -   [Examining complexity using identity formation and specialisation](#examining-complexity-using-identity-formation-and-specialisation)
     -   [Part Three : Synthesis in relation to Issues of inclusive pedagogy UDL, UMC, MOE, PBL.](#part-three-synthesis-in-relation-to-issues-of-inclusive-pedagogy-udl-umc-moe-pbl.)